Building Major Scale Chords | Beginner Guitar 101

 Major scale guitar chords how chords are built c major key triad table beginner guitarist Chord Guide

-For some background knowledge, in case you didn't know, here are the notes in the key of C major:
+Here are the notes in the key of C major:

 C Major scale = C - D - E - F - G - A - B

-Take a look at the table below showing you how the chords are constructed in this key:
+Take a look at the table below, showing you how the chords are constructed in this key:

-Pro Tip: Once you know the types of chords found in the C major key, the rules apply to all musical keys.
+Once you know the types of chords found in the C major key, the rules apply to all musical keys.
 Just change the starting (root) note.

 The first chord in the key is made by starting on the C root note and layering two thirds.
-The first third (between notes C-E) is a major third, the second (between notes E-G) is a minor third.
+The first third (between notes C-E) is a major third, and the second (between notes E-G) is a minor third.

 The chord formula for a major triad is 1-3-5: